Hailey Bieber denies pregnancy rumours, says she has an apple-sized ovarian cyst

 "It's painful and achy and makes me feel nauseous and bloated and crampy and emotional.
 Anyways…I'm sure a lot of you can overly relate and understand.
 We got this," said Hailey.

 Ovarian cysts are sacs that are usually filled with fluid in or on the surface of an ovary.
-Ovaries are female reproductive organs in humans and other several animals that produce and nurture eggs,
+Ovaries are female reproductive organs in females of humans and several other animals that produce and nurture eggs,

 While most ovarian cysts are benign and go away on their own, others can cause severe discomfort, like in Hailey's case.